Alpine Summits Dog Sledding Expedition – 8 days

 Venture off the beaten track.
 This 8-day expedition follows trails above tree line, where wide-open skies mean a good chance of seeing brilliant northern lights.
 We’ll be camping along the way, carrying canvas tents and wood stoves and living 24/7 with our huskies.
 Enjoy relaxed evenings by the campfire and get a feel for traditional ways of living on the land.

 Introduction to dog sledding and first ride in the mountains

 Welcome to Whitehorse.
 Before we leave the capital, we’ll do a quick gear check and use this chance to pick up any last-minute items.
 Then it’s up to the ranch to meet your dog team and get an introduction to the principles of dog sledding.
-After a good lunch, your guide will teach you how to harness and set up the dogs and we’ll go for our first ride, covering up to 20 km in the superb mountains of the Fish Lake area.
+After a good lunch, your guide will teach you how to harness and set up the dogs and we’ll go for our first ride, covering up to 20 km in the superb mountains of the Mendenhall river valley.
 Back in the dog yard, you’ll learn how to prepare food and feed your team (the perfect way to bond with your dogs).
 Dinner in the evening will include wild game or fish and will be followed by some background on the science and culture of mushing in Yukon and Alaska.
-Outside, keep an eye out for northern lights, as we are in a prime location to observe them.
-Mid-evening, we’ll drive you back to your hotel in Whitehorse, where you’ll be free to explore at your leisure.
+Outside, keep an eye out for northern lights, as we are in a prime location to observe them or just install yourself in our cozy log cabin for a good night of sleep.

 Build your skills up by mushing in the alpine

 Today you’ll develop your mushing skills even more during a full 30-km day, passing frozen lakes, valleys and peaks and stopping partway to enjoy a lunch by a campfire.